phR0ze/examples-rs/macroquad_ui/README.md

 ### Layout trait
-All objects implemeting the `Widget` trait have a `Widget::set_layout(layout: impl Layout)` function that takes an objecdt implementing the `Layout` trait to manage.
+All objects implemeting the `Widget` trait have a `Widget::set_layout(layout: impl Layout)` function that takes an object implementing the `Layout` trait to manage.
 This layout manager is used to layout the widget's children handling the positioning and resizing of the widget's children.

+Layout managers centralize, consolodate and encapsulate the complexity of layout code allowing individual widgets to simply leverage this ability and don't need any container related properties at all.

 ### Layout types
 Every application will need a `Root Layout` which is